Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Orbital evolution

 \subsection{Outward migration}

-For the main satellites of Uranus, we always have $\angrot_0/n_k \ge 2$ (Table~\ref{tab:orbital_physical_properties_satellites}).
-Thus, assuming synchronous rotation for the satellites, we conclude that the semi-major axes increase (Eq.\,(\ref{eq:semi_major_axis_tidal_evolution})) and the orbits expand outwards.
+For the main satellites of Uranus, we always have $\angrot_0/n_k > 1$ (Table~\ref{tab:orbital_physical_properties_satellites}), i.e., all satellites orbit super-synchronously.
+We thus conclude that the semi-major axes increase (Eq.\,(\ref{eq:semi_major_axis_tidal_evolution})) and the orbits expand outwards.
 The evolution timescale depends on the time delay $\dt_0$, which is related to the tidal dissipation inside Uranus.

-A commonly used dimensionless quantity to measure the tidal dissipation is given by the quality factor \citep[eg.][]{Correia_Valente_2022},
+A commonly used dimensionless quantity to measure the tidal dissipation is given by the quality factor \citep[e.g.][]{Correia_Valente_2022},

 \citet{Tittemore_Wisdom_1990} constrained the interval of $Q_0$ to be between $11\,000-39\,000$ by studying the likelihood of resonance crossing in the Uranian system.
 On one hand, they noticed that the 2/1~MMR between Ariel and Umbriel could not be crossed because the system is unable to evade it, and, on the other hand, the 3/1~MMR between Miranda and Umbriel should have been crossed such that we can explain the currently observed high inclination of Miranda \citep{Tittemore_Wisdom_1989}.